Esri/quickstart-map-ios/README.md

 * Demonstrate samples of using ArcGIS services and ArcGIS Runtime coding patterns for Geolocation, Directions, Geocoding and Searching
 * Demonstrate client-side graphics editing

-## Instructions
+## Getting Started

+### Configure your Dev environment
+1. Download and install Xcode [here](https://developer.apple.com/xcode/)
-1. Ensure both Xcode and the ArcGIS Runtime SDK for iOS are installed
+2. Download and install the ArcGIS Runtime SDK for iOS [here](http://www.esri.com/apps/products/download/index.cfm?fuseaction=download.all#ArcGIS_Runtime_SDK_for_iOS)

+   Note: You will need to create an ESRI account to do so.
+Learn more here.

+### Add and build the Quick Start Library
-2. Download and unzip the .zip file or clone the repo
+1. Download and unzip the .zip file or clone the repo
-3. Open the EsriQuickStartLib project in Xcode
+2. Open the EsriQuickStartLib project in Xcode
-4. Build the Universal Framework scheme.
+3. Build the Universal Framework scheme.

+### Build the Quick Start Sample Application
-5. Open and run the EsriQuickStartApp Xcode project on your device or simulator.
+1. Open and run the EsriQuickStartApp Xcode project on your device or simulator.

 [New to Github?
 Get started here.](http://htmlpreview.github.com/?https://github.com/Esri/esri.github.com/blob/master/help/esri-getting-to-know-github.html)